LAW OFFICES OF JASON S. BUCKINGHAM, INC.

 fax: 707.780.6357

 Do you already have a plan, but you can't find the lawyer who drafted it?
-Have you reviewed your plan in the past two years?
+Have you reviewed your plan in the past few years?
 Have you had any major life changes that are not included in your plan?
-We routinely review, update and amend existing estate planning documents.
+I routinely review, update and amend existing estate planning documents.

 California Probate Code § 10810 sets statutory fees for a probate.
 Both the lawyer and the executor (or administrator) for the estate are entitled to fees, so the costs are generally double the amounts shown below.
 Higher fees (for "extraordinary services") can be ordered by a court for complicated cases, such as when real estate must be sold to settle the probate.